 Dynamite bunnies.
 These bunnies are not hostile beings, and will peacefully jump around the map not looking for any trouble.
 Though due to the dynamite strapped to their back, if the player happens to step on one it will explode and deal a large amount of damage.

+Script 6.
+Handling of bunnies exploding on impact with the player.

+void OnCollisionEnter(Collision collision) { if (!anim.GetBool("Dead") && collision.gameObject.tag == "Player") { anim.SetBool("Dead", true); Instantiate(explosion, gameObject.transform.position + Vector3.up, Quaternion.identity); explosionAudio.Play(); } }

 The boss.
 A very large golem, which has three different attacks it will randomly pick among.
 It also has a large amount of health, which makes it a real challenge to deal with.
 As the boss spawns, dramatic battle music is played to instill the feeling of dread into the player.

+Script 7.
+Selection of attack for the boss.

+IEnumerator SelectAttack()

+{ anim.SetInteger("Damage", Random.Range(1,4)); yield return new WaitForSeconds(anim.GetCurrentAnimatorStateInfo(0).length+anim.GetCurrentAnimatorStateInfo(0).normalizedTime - 0.5f); anim.SetInteger("Damage", 0); }

 The different enemy behaviors are controlled using scripts which is also responsible for moving them around the map.
 Scripts also control the spawning of enemies, and are easily customizable to spawn enemies in a certain range, with a specific enemy type, and with a certain frequency with some randomness.

+Script 8.
+Enemy spawning script.

+IEnumerator SpawnGroupOfMonsters() { for (int i = 0; i < monsterCount; i++) { GameObject spawn = Instantiate(monster); spawn.transform.position = transform.position; spawn.transform.position = new Vector3( spawn.transform.position.x + Random.Range(-6f, 6f), Terrain.activeTerrain.SampleHeight(spawn.transform.position)

++ Terrain.activeTerrain.transform.position.y, spawn.transform.position.z + Random.Range(-6f, 6f)); yield return new WaitForSeconds(secondsBetweenSpawns + Random.Range(-spawnTimeRandomness, spawnTimeRandomness)); } Disable(); } private void Disable() { GameObject RangeIndicator = transform.Find("RangeIndicator").gameObject; StartCoroutine(FadeTo(RangeIndicator.GetComponent<Renderer>().material, 0f, 3f)); }

 Combat & Health